dorkodu/sage/code-samples.md

 # Code Samples

-Here we provide severe code samples which can help you better understand some concepts of Sage.
+Here we share the code samples which can help you better understand some concepts of Sage.
+All of them are fictitious and do not have a reference status for the community.

-## Sage Service Example in Sage
+## Sage Service in PHP

 ### Attribute definition :